The Mark of the Beast

 WHERE WE ARE

-Biometrics have been around for decades.
+Biometrics have been around for some time.
 The public sector -- particularly military and law enforcement -- were the early adopters.
 Today public agencies use biometrics for such things as preventing welfare fraud and determining eligibility for health care benefits.
 But usage outside of government remains spotty, particularly in the enterprise, for several reasons:

 Steep prices.
 Costs range from less than $100 for a basic reading device to thousands for a fully integrated access system.
 But Gartner Group research director Jackie Fenn says costs are dropping dramatically.
 That will be key to widespread adoption.